-Status: Construction Underway - 1% complete
+Status: Construction Underway - 6% complete

 Summary: This project will increase high occupancy vehicle (HOV) capacity by adding a second HOV lane in both directions along I-5 between SR-55 and SR-57 in Santa Ana.
-In February 2018, the project received federal authorization (E-76) allowing it to be advertised for construction.
-After all Bidders were deemed "unresponsive" as each did not meet the bidding requirements in the first advertisement, the project was re-advertised on August 27, 2018 and bids were opened on October 18, 2018.
-The construction contract with Obrascón Huarte Lain (OHL) USA, Inc. was approved on December 28, 2018.
+The project was re-advertised on August 27, 2018 and bids were opened on October 18, 2018.
+The construction contract was approved on December 28, 2018.
 Due to changes in scope, the replacement of State Transportation Improvement Program (STIP) funds with Congestion Mitigation and Air Quality (CMAQ) funds, and the need to re-advertise for construction bids, this project was delayed 11 months beyond the original schedule.
-Construction is expected to begin in early 2019 and be completed mid-2021.
+Construction began on February 20, 2019 and is expected to be completed early 2021.